MaxHorstmann/maxhorstmann.github.io/_posts/2016-03-22-covariant-arrays.md

 Things get more complicated with generic containers such as Lists (covariant/contravariant type parameters in C#, and the notorious wildcard types in Java...), but that's kinda expected.

-For more, I recommend the Wikipedia article on [Covariance and contravariance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) for more - it's an interesting topic which tends to fry even the brains of experienced programmers.
+For more, I recommend the Wikipedia article on [Covariance and contravariance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)).
+It's an interesting topic which tends to fry even the brains of experienced programmers.